|

 Co.
 Sheriff's Dept. |

-Tom both become threats to the same people?
-Update: Diana's case was featured on
+and Tom both become threats to the same people?
+Update: Diana's case was featured on "Missing Pieces"

 FL Case Tom Stump Monroe Co.
 Sheriff's Dept. |